Aviksaikat/Bug-bounty-essentials/README.md

-# All in one script for Web App Pentesting & Bug Bounty Hunting tools
+# All in one installer script for Web App Pentesting & Bug Bounty Hunting tools

 > Saikat Karmakar | Nov : 2021